RoBorregos/home2/docs/ROS2.md

 bool success
 string message
 ```
-This meanas that the request will have a boolean data field, and the response will have a boolean success field and a string message field.
+This means that the request will have a boolean data field, and the response will have a boolean success field and a string message field.
 This are separated by `---`.
 This standard service should be imported from `std_srvs.srv`.

 ``` python
     def __init__(self):